torabzadeh/sdaza/_posts/2023-07-31-statistical-power.md

 - Stratification and covariate adjustments (regression)

-For instance, after learning from our uplift models, we can identify the key features defining users' responses to intervention.
+For instance, after learning from our uplift models, we can identify the key features associated to users' responses.
 We can use those features to design our experiments (blocking).
 We can also evaluate the results of our uplift models in a new sample, and see if we can replicate the expected `uplift`.